4 years ago, I came across some articles on different kind of retirement spending.

 Variable withdrawal strategies are a series of dynamic ways to spend your wealth when you achieve financial independence or security and in retirement.

-In these strategies, you are allow to vary the amount that you withdraw yearly, based on the situation that you and the environment is going through.
+In these strategies, you are allow to vary the amount that you withdraw from your wealth portfolio annually, based on the situation that you and the environment is going through.

 To understand why I came to believe variable withdrawal strategies are better, we need to understand a non-variable withdrawal strategy.